The X-shooter Spectral Library (XSL): Data Release 3: Merging the XSL spectra

-The description of XSL based spectral interpolator can be found in Verro et al. (2021b).
-The interpolator used here differs from the one described in Verro et al. (2021b) by how we handle the very cool giant stars.
-In Verro et al. (2021b), the cool giants ($T_\mathrm{eff} < 4000~K$) are not included in the global/local interpolation scheme, but are incorporated to the stellar population models by using average spectra of `static' giant/O-rich TP-AGB/C-rich TP-AGB stars, binned by broad-band color, and relying on empirical relations to dictate where an average spectrum of a star of a certain color should occur.
-Here we rely on the stellar parameter estimation of \citet{Arentsen2019} to include as many cool giants into the local interpolation scheme as possible.
+The description of XSL based spectral interpolator can be found in \citep{Verro2021SPOP}.
+The interpolator used here differs from the one described in \citep{Verro2021SPOP} by how we handle the very cool giant stars.
+In \citep{Verro2021SPOP}, the cool giants, ($T_\mathrm{eff} < 4000~K$) are not included in the global/local interpolation scheme, but they are incorporated in the stellar population models by using average spectra of `static' giant/O-rich TP-AGB/C-rich TP-AGB stars, binned by broad-band colour, and relying on empirical relations to dictate where an average spectrum of a star of a certain colour should occur.
+Here, we rely on the stellar parameter estimation of \citet{Arentsen2019} to include as many cool giants into the local interpolation scheme as possible.